dynamicexpresso/DynamicExpresso/README.md

 ```

 Note that parsing lambda expressions is disabled by default, because it has a slight performance cost.
-To enable them, you must set `InterpreterOptions.LambdaExpressions` flag.
+To enable them, you must set the `InterpreterOptions.LambdaExpressions` flag.

 It's also possible to create a delegate directly from a lambda expression: